 yggdrasil-tree-of-life-thor-hammer-mjolnir-miolnir-mjollnir-vegvisir-aegisjalamr-helm-of-awe

-The Viking world was full of symbols, many of which have become very popular symbols for Viking tattoos (I may have one or two).
+The Viking world was full of symbols, many of which have become popular designs for Viking tattoos (I may have one or two).

 1. Mjolnir, Thor’s Hammer